 - Transfer to the buttered tart pan, pressing down evenly across the bottom and up the sides.

-- Once the shell is ready, spoon the Dulce de Leche and spread evenly.
+- Once the shell is ready, spoon the dulce de leche and spread evenly.

-- Place pie in the refrigerator to keep cool while you make the Whipped Cream.
+- Place pie in the refrigerator to keep cool while you make the whipped cream.

-- In a mixer, add the Whipping Cream, start off on low, then increase the speed to medium, whipping until soft peaks form.
+- In a mixer, add the whipping cream, start off on low, then increase the speed to medium, whipping until soft peaks form.

-- If you are using the sweetened Coffee to flavor the cream, fold in to swirl it into the cream.
+- If you are using the sweetened coffee to flavor the cream, fold in to swirl it into the cream.

-- Keep in fridge until ready to serve.
-Can keep for up to 2 days.
+- Keep in the fridge until ready to serve.

-I do not add sugar, as I find that when blended with the Dulce de Leche, it is plenty sweet.
+If you prefer to sweeten your whipped cream, you can add in 2 Tbls Sugar along with the whipping cream, and whisk until soft peaks form.
+I do not add sugar, as I find that when blended with the dulce de leche and sweetened coffee, it is plenty sweet.